Clams and Mussels with Spicy Pork Sausage Broth

-Chef Chris Fischer's version of a traditional New England clambake is cooked here on a stovetop, no sand required.
+Chef Chris Fischer makes a version of a traditional New England clambake that is cooked here on a stovetop, no sand required.
 Use quahog (hard-shell) clams like topneck or cherrystone clams because they are larger and have more liquor—the liquid inside clams and mussels—with which to flavor the broth.

 - 1 lb. small new potatoes